sahil-007/sparksupport/README.md

 # 🔧 Compiling LAMP Stack from Source & WordPress Deployment (Machine Test Challenge)

 This repository documents my step-by-step process of manually compiling and configuring a LAMP stack (Linux, Apache, MySQL, PHP) **without using the OS package manager**, as part of a surprise machine test during a technical interview.
-The final goal was to host a **WordPress website** on a custom domain (`nasarul.in`) over port 80.
+The final goal was to host a **WordPress website** on a custom domain (`sahil07.shop`) over port 80.

 ## 🚀 Objective